 - A. Each pipeline that is under cathodic protection must be tested at least once each calendar year, but with intervals not exceeding 15 months, to determine whether the cathodic protection meets the requirements of §2115.
 However, if tests at those intervals are impractical for separately protected short sections of mains or transmission lines, not in excess of 100 feet (30 meters), or separately protected service lines, these pipelines may be surveyed on a sampling basis.
 At least 10 percent of these protected structures, distributed over the entire system must be surveyed each calendar year, with a different 10 percent checked each subsequent year, so that the entire system is tested in each 10-year period.
+[49 CFR 192.465(a)] - B. Cathodic protection rectifiers and impressed current power sources must be periodically inspected as follows: [49 CFR 192.465(b)] - 1.
+Each cathodic protection rectifier or impressed current power source must be inspected 6 times each calendar year, but with intervals not exceeding 2 1/2 months between inspections, to ensure adequate amperage and voltage levels needed to provide cathodic protection are maintained.
+This may be done either through remote measurement or through an onsite inspection of the rectifier.
+[49 CFR 192.465(b)(1)]

-[49 CFR 192.465(a)] - B. Each cathodic protection rectifier or other impressed current power source must be inspected six times each calendar year, but with intervals not exceeding two and one-half months, to insure that it is operating.
-[49 CFR 192.465(b)] - C. Each reverse current switch, each diode, and each interference bond whose failure would jeopardize structure protection must be electrically checked for proper performance six times each calendar year, but with intervals not exceeding two and one-half months.
+- 2. After January 1, 2022, each remotely inspected rectifier must be physically inspected for continued safe and reliable operation at least once each calendar year, but with intervals not exceeding 15 months.
+[49 CFR 192.465(b)(2)] - C. Each reverse current switch, each diode, and each interference bond whose failure would jeopardize structure protection must be electrically checked for proper performance six times each calendar year, but with intervals not exceeding two and one-half months.
 Each other interference bond must be checked at least once each calendar year, but with intervals not exceeding 15 months.
 [49 CFR 192.465(c)] - D. Each operator shall take prompt remedial action to correct any deficiencies indicated by the monitoring.
 Remedial action must be completed within a time period determined by the operator based on an evaluation of the degree of hazard created by the nature of the deficiency but in no case longer than 90 days from the date the deficiency was discovered, or within a time period as may be approved by the commissioner.
 [49 CFR 192.465(d)] - E. After the initial evaluation required by of §2107.B and C and §2109.B, each operator must, not less than every 3 years at intervals not exceeding 39 months, reevaluate its unprotected pipelines and cathodically protect them in accordance with this Chapter in areas in which active corrosion is found.
 The operator must determine the areas of active corrosion by electrical survey.
 However, on distribution lines and where an electrical survey is impractical on transmission lines, areas of active corrosion may be determined by other means that include review and analysis of leak repair and inspection records, corrosion monitoring records, exposed pipe inspection records, and the pipeline environment.
 [49 CFR 192.465(e)]

-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 9:236 (April 1983), amended LR 10:528 (July 1984), LR 27:1545 (September 2001), LR 30:1253 (June 2004), LR 38:116 (January 2012).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 9:236 (April 1983), amended LR 10:528 (July 1984), LR 27:1545 (September 2001), LR 30:1253 (June 2004), LR 38:116 (January 2012), LR 47:1144 (August 2021).